27 Green Uses for Vintage Linens

 Gift wrap – use linen and ditch the disposable wrapping paper

 A square linen napkin makes exquisite gift wrap.
-Use Furoshiki gift wrapping techniques and wow your friends with gift wrap they can use again, as a tea towel, or napkin.
+Use Furoshiki gift wrapping techniques and wow your friends with gift wrap they can use again, like a tea towel, or napkin.
+Wrap smaller gifts in cocktail napkins or wrap larger gifts in vintage sheets or pillow cases.
+These equisite gift wraps can be used again and again.

 Make gift bags